Saints Mary & Martha Orthodox Monastery

 Blueberry Bushes in the foreground and

-white blooming Elderberry Bushes in the class
+white blooming Elderberry Bushes in the back

 Our small Monastery Store is available to visitors